Cheedoong/MakefileTemplate/README.md

 ## Description

 ### Features:
-* Automatically traverse and list all (code files in) sub-directories, or manually add;
+* Automatically traverses and lists all (code files in) sub-directories, or you manually add;
+* Automatically generates and processes dependencies;
 * Can hanlde cross-compiling or cross-platform projects (e.g. Linux, MacOS, Windows);
 * Can work with C projects, C++ projects, or mixed;
 * With examples in-file, and flags for high performance with small size of binary.